Expunge and Seal

 Automatic Juvenile Expungement – Per Section 943.0515, Florida Statutes, the criminal history record of a minor maintained by FDLE will automatically be expunged (by operation of law) at the age of 21, or (if the minor was committed to a juvenile correctional facility or juvenile prison) age 26, provided certain conditions are satisfied (i.e., not having been charged with or convicted of a forcible felony as an adult or when treated as an adult).
 A list of charges designated as forcible felonies can be found in Section 776.08, Florida Statutes.

 Early Juvenile Expungement – Under Section 943.0515(1)(b)2., Florida Statutes, persons between the ages of 18 and 21 may, under certain conditions, apply to have their juvenile criminal history record expunged by FDLE.
 A person may apply to the appropriate prosecuting attorney to approve the expungement of his/her FDLE juvenile criminal history record if the subject has not been charged with or found to have committed any criminal offense (including the one that you are seeking to expunge) within the preceding 5 years.

 Is My Criminal Record Eligible for Expungement?

 Therefore, the criteria for expungement may include any of the following:

 We understand this is all still a little confusing.
 That is why we are here.
 We are not attorneys, if you need an attorney in the state of Florida.
-IDU Livescan Services will guide you through every step of the process, making it as easy and understandable as possible.
+FEFPS Services will guide you through every step of the process, making it as easy and understandable as possible.
 So, do not let the past keep affecting your future, learn more about the Expungement and Sealing of Criminal Records in Florida.
-Florida Electronic Fingerprinting Services, a Veteran Owned agency, is ready and standing by.
+Florida Electronic Fingerprinting Services, a Veteran Founded agency, is ready and standing by.